The course has ended, and has led to some very interesting term papers:

 Grading criteria for final paper

 The criteria are the same as for a master thesis, though of course here we do not expect as much as in the case of a thesis.

 - Correctness All claims should be correct, precisely formulated and carefully argued for.

 - Writing The paper should be well-structured; the writing should be clear and concise.
 Typically, papers are around 10 pages.
 There is no official upper or lower bound, but quality is preferred over quantity: a single idea or result that is clearly explained in 7 pages is better than a collection of multiple half-baked ideas discussed in 15 pages.

 - Difficulty Both conceptual and technical difficulty are taken into account.

 - Originality The paper should contain some new results.
-This can take many forms: establishing previously unknown properties of one of the logical systems discussed in class, or closely related ones; further enriching the theories discussed; testing the predictions of the theories; developing new applications; developing a theory of your own that solves some of the remaining challenges for the theories discussed.
+This can take many forms: establishing previously unknown properties of one of the logics discussed in class, or closely related ones; further enriching the theories discussed; developing new applications; developing a theory of your own that solves some of the remaining challenges for the theories discussed.

-Deadlines are strict.
-Late submissions will be accepted until three days after the deadline, but 0.5 points will be subtracted from the grade per day.
+The deadline is intended to be strict.
+Late submissions will be accepted until three days after the deadline, but 0.5 points will be substracted from the grade per day.